-In sharing Linda Day’s article ABSLTA would like it to be known to all our members that we do not support Culture Appropriation.
+In sharing Linda Day's article ABSLTA would like to be known to all our members that we do not support Culture Appropriation.
 ABSLTA was set up to support also empower Deaf BSL Teachers and Assessors.
-We actively encourage constructive feedback to build the confidence and skills of Deaf BSL Teachers and Assessors throughout the UK.
+We actively encourage constructive feedback to build the confidence and Skills of Deaf BSL Teachers and Assessors throughout the UK.

 ABSLTA will report any bogus training to: